C.J. Abrams Preview, Player Props: Nationals vs. Mets

 C.J.
-Abrams -- with an on-base percentage of .205 in his past 10 games, 89 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the New York Mets, with Jose Quintana on the mound, on September 5 at 7:05 PM ET.
+Abrams, with a slugging percentage of .244 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the New York Mets, with Jose Butto on the hill, September 6 at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Marlins.
+He had a hitless performance in his most recent game (0-for-4) against the Marlins.

 C.J.
 Abrams Game Info & Props vs. the Mets